WILD ROOTS FOREST SCHOOL

 Jenn Sepulveda

 Jenn has a deep love of and appreciation for nature and all its wonder-filled gifts.
 She grew up in South Lake Tahoe exploring fresh water lakes and streams, climbing granite boulders and mountains and has always sought refuge in the natural world.
 She graduated from UC Davis with an emphasis on Spanish language and literature, completed graduate work in Spain through New York University, and obtained her Bilingual Teaching Credential through New College of CA in San Francisco.
 Her interest in and love of Spanish language and cultures began at an early age and led her to pursue living and studying abroad in Mexico and in Spain.
 She has been a bilingual educator here in Santa Barbara since 2008 (at Cesar Chavez Charter School, Orca School and Wild Roots), and a mentor for Wilderness Youth Project since 2012 .
 In 2018, Jenn completed level 3 training with the Academy of Forest Kindergarten Teachers.
-She is daily mentored by her own spirited boy, who brought her out of the classroom and into the wilds.
+She is daily mentored by her own spirited son, who brought her out of the classroom and into the wilds.
 With her feet on the earth roaming barefoot on the land, singing songs and playing games with the wee ones, she is grateful to experience curiosity alive, and to share in the magic that is everywhere.
 She loves working with her hands, tending the land, and all opportunities to share and offer gratitude.
 She is also deeply committed to weaving a vibrant tapestry of sustainable communities.

 Picture